langtech/langtech.github.com/aikuma/howto.md

 ![New User](/images/HowTo/NewUserEmpty.png)
 <p class="clear"/>

-Sherpa is already listed a language because it has been set as a default language, this is done in the [Settings][Setting default languages] screen (discussed below).
+Sherpa is already listed a language because it has been set as a default language, this is done in the [Settings](#Language) screen (discussed below).
 To add a new user follow these steps:

 1. Add the person's name
 2. Take a photograph of the person using the mobile phone in the camera.
 You will be given the chance to accept the photo or reject it and try again.